ssfsx17/sky-islands/readable.md

 It is spread through the following means:

   - Monuments to the Empire, with portions of the Adtextus written upon them.
 These monuments are activated with religious rituals.
   - Orators constantly reciting the Adtextus in public.
 Their own life force is burned in order to perform energy transfers on all who can hear them.
   - Slaves having their hearts ripped out in religious rituals.
 Their life force is transferred to the shared energy field of the Adtextus.
   - Patricians organizing their estates in accordance with the Adtextus.
     The Adtextus then shoots magical effects at the estates to accelerate the energy transfers.

 Examples of the Adtextus:

   - Correct Order - Something must always be on top, taking from everything under it.
 Any surplus must be used to reinforce and expand this hierarchy.
 This is the foundational principle of the Adtextus, which all other Imperial magic relies on.
 If this principle were altered or removed, then all current Imperial magic would cease to function.
   - Center of the Universe - The Imperial Palace, which the Emperor is required to administrate from.
-Before the Adtextus was established, it was called the "Middle House".
+Before the Adtextus was established, it was called the “Middle House”.
   - Bio Cutting Resource - Person in the military.
 It is expected that all people gendered male who are ages 15 to 35 will serve in the military.
 Those who do not are considered weak, and relegated to the lowest work possible.
 Those who prove themselves may have a chance